particle-iot/docs/src/content/reference/device-os/firmware.md

 EventData dataStructured() const
 ```

+For more information, see [structured subscription](/reference/device-os/typed-publish/#structured-subscription) in the typed and extended publish page.

 ### File read and write - CloudEvent

 Event data can be saved to a file and restored from a file easily.
 For more information about the file system, see [File system](/reference/device-os/file-system/) and [File system API](#file-system).